2i2c-org/jupyterhub-home-nfs/README.md

 On GKE, Network Policies are enforced by default.
 So single-user pods are not allowed to access the NFS server directly and no additional action is needed to block access to the NFS server from the single-user pods of JupyterHub.

-But for additional security, we can enable client allowlisting in the NFS server configuration in the values.yaml file to allow access only from the IP range used by the kubelet agent on the nodes.
+But for additional security, we can enable a client allow list in the NFS server configuration in the values.yaml file to grant access only from the IP range used by the kubelet agent on the nodes.

 On GKE, the IP address used by the kubelet agent on the nodes is the first IP address in the node's podCIDR range.
 So for example, if the podCIDR range for a node is 10.120.2.0/24, the IP address used by the kubelet agent on the nodes is 10.120.2.1.